All I wanted in life were homemade hot cross buns that were as tall and fluffy as the buns you buy at the stores. Was that really so much to ask?

 Transfer to a lightly oiled bowl.
 Cover.
 Set aside for 1 hour or until doubled in size.

 Punch dough down.
 Turn onto a floured surface.
 Knead for 5 minutes or until smooth.
 Make a well in the centre, and add 1/4 choc chips.
 Cover chocolate with sides of dough and knead to combine.
 Repeat until all chocolate chips are incorporated.

 Roll into 16 equal-sized balls.
 Place in prepared pan.
 Cover.
 Set aside for 30 minutes or until dough has almost doubled in size.
 Preheat oven to 200°C.

-To make crosses, combine flour, sugar and 2 tablespoons of cold water in a bowl.
+To make crosses, combine flour, sugar and cold water in a bowl.
 Spoon the paste into a piping bag or strong sandwich/zip-lock bag.
 Snip 1 corner from bag.
 Pipe crosses onto the top of each bun.